jancassio/dispatcher/README.md

 ```

 ## Contribution
 I really like to receive feedbacks.
-Bugs, features, etc are welcome.
-I just want
+Bugs, features, etc, are always welcome.
-to make sure, this dispatcher is helpful.
+I just want to make sure, this dispatcher is helpful and works as excpected to
+everyone.

 ## License
 ### MIT